MalteJanz/sw-sync-cli/README.md

 # sw-sync-cli

-> [!WARNING]
+> [!Note]
-> This tool is experimental and for now just a prototype.
+> This repository was moved to https://github.com/shopware/sw-sync-cli
+> and is no longer maintained here.

 A CLI tool that communicates with the
 [Shopware admin API](https://shopware.stoplight.io/docs/admin-api)